menganha/unnamed_adventure_game/PROJECT_TRACKER.md

+# Devlog (2023-03-13)

+Big development: Sound system added.
+It is in its early stages but it does it job well.
+I've added more a more streamlined animation inclusion for enemies which should help also when designing other weapons.

+I want to focus now on two main aspects.
+One would be to introduce the splash screen.
+The second would be to add a weapon that could be used at a distance, probably the boomerang.

+I'm doing everything a little dirty at the moment.
+There must be a moment where I will pick up and clean huge parts of the codebase.
+But for now, it helps motivation-wise to keep doing things and looking at the results immediately.
+It definitely gives a sense of accomplishment that helps me continue further.

 # Devlog (2023-02-07)

 I'm not sure what would be the best way to set up events.
 The main question is whether we should pass or not the world instance reference.